geopandas/geopandas/doc/source/about/roadmap.md

-The GeoPandas community is currently working together with the R-spatial community that has already exposed `S2` in an R counterpart of GeoPandas `sf` on Python bindings for `S2`, that should be used as a secondary geometry engine in GeoPandas.
+The GeoPandas community is currently working together with the R-spatial community that has already exposed `S2` in an R counterpart of GeoPandas `sf` on Python bindings for `S2`, which GeoPandas should use as a secondary geometry engine.

 ## Prepared geometries

-GeoPandas is using spatial indexing for the operations that may benefit from it.
-Further performance gains can be achieved using prepared geometries.
+GeoPandas uses spatial indexing for the operations that may benefit from it.
+Developers can achieve further performance gains using prepared geometries.
 Preparation creates a spatial index of individual line segments of geometries, greatly enhancing the speed of spatial predicates like `intersects` or `contains`.
 Given that the preparation has become less computationally expensive in `shapely` 2.0, GeoPandas should expose the